Manufacturing and Nonmanufacturing Costs

 3. Product (manufacturing) costs and period (nonmanufacturing) costs

-Product costs are the manufacturing costs that are considered to be a cost of a product.
-For manufacturing firms, product costs are only costs that are necessary to produce a finished product.
-As discussed earlier in the lecture, product costs (i.e. manufacturing costs) consist of direct materials, direct labor, and factory overhead.
+For manufacturing companies, product costs are only costs that are necessary to produce a finished product.
+As discussed earlier in the tutorial, product costs (i.e. manufacturing costs) consist of direct materials, direct labor, and factory overhead.

 Important to note, that product costs are not always expensed in the period they are incurred.
-They are rather expensed in the period when finished goods are sold: that is the cost of goods sold expense is matched with the sales revenue.
+They are rather expensed in the period when finished goods are sold: that is, the cost of goods sold expense is matched with the sales revenue.
 For instance, if in a company produced 50,000 units costing $10,000 in May 20X9, and in June 20X9 the company sold the aforementioned 50,000 units, the company would record the expense (i.e. cost of goods sold) of $10,000 in June 20X9, not in May 20X9.

 Illustration 6: Examples of period costs (selling and administrative expenses)